NYCPlanning/cpdocs/docs/cpdb.md

 ## II.
 Limitations and Disclaimers

-CPDB is only as good as the source data it extracts and aggregates; therefore, CPDB includes data on current and planned NYC capital projects reported in OMB's Capital Commitmnet Plan and it does not capture all historic, current, or future capital projects.
+CPDB is only as good as the source data it extracts and aggregates; therefore, CPDB includes data on current and planned NYC capital projects reported in OMB's Capital Commitment Plan and it does not capture all historic, current, or future capital projects.

 **CPDB is not a project or financial management system**.
 Data on project timeline may be incorrect and budgetary information may be incomplete since all monies committed to or spent on a project may not be captured.
-CPDB does capture planned commitments allocated to projects that may never come to fruition; these instances are most frequent for projects funded by discreationary funding sources, such as council memeber funding.
+CPDB does capture planned commitments allocated to projects that may never come to fruition; these instances are most frequent for projects funded by discretionary funding sources, such as council member funding.

 Currently, CPDB is the most comprehensive spatial data resource of current and planned City capital projects, but the **spatial data are not 100% reliable, accurate, or exhaustive**.

-* The **map of capital projects is incomplete** because many capital projects could not be spatially referenced due to vague discriptions not including the name of a site.
+* The **map of capital projects is incomplete** because many capital projects could not be spatially referenced due to vague descriptions not including the name of a site.

 * **Some projects are mapped incorrectly**.
 Some projects are geocoded to agency's headquarters rather than the site where the capital investment and construction is taking place.
 Other projects are mapped to the wrong site as a result of two places having the same name or similar names.
-Unfortunately, these records cannot by systematically verified and corrected.
+Unfortunately, these records cannot be systematically verified and corrected.

 Through user feedback we look to resolve these limitation over time.

-**For more detailed information on a specific capital project please reach out to the respective managing or sponor agency.**
+**For more detailed information on a specific capital project please reach out to the respective managing or sponsor agency.**

 As a result of these limitations and inconsistencies, **CPDB should not be used for quantitative analyses**.
 CPDB should be used for planning coordination and information purposes only.
-If CPDB is used for any spatial analyses it is crucial to recgonize that not all of the projects are spatially referenced, projects may be incorrectly spatially referenced, one project can span across many locations, and this database is not authoritatively comprehensive.
+If CPDB is used for any spatial analyses it is crucial to recognize that not all of the projects are spatially referenced, projects may be incorrectly spatially referenced, one project can span across many locations, and this database is not authoritatively comprehensive.

 If you have any questions about or comments on these data please contact the NYC DCP Capital Planning team at [CapitalPlanning_DL@planning.nyc.gov](mailto:CapitalPlanning_DL@planning.nyc.gov).